Colsai/Data-604-JP/DATA604_final.md

 6 essay questions, 300 words each

 ## Questions
+Star Schema
+Snowflake Schema

+What is ETL?
+Extract
+Transfer
+Load

-Where does Data Warehousing sit
+Where does Data Virtualization fit in terms of

-PDM Ch.
+(PDM Ch.
 17 Ch.
-18 590-601, 617-620
+18 590-601, 617-620)
 ### 1. Concepts with respect to how cloud computing works
 - How does cloud computing work, how is it different from on-premise data centers
 - Why do people choose one over the other?

 ### 2. Hadoop Frameworks:
 - What are the different components of Hadoop, and how do they work together
+HDFS: Hadoop distributed file system, the files in the big data database.
+YARN: Yet Another Resource Navigator
+MapReduce: A programming model that allows for queries to be run quickly based on an efficient use of map-reduce function which is distributed over many servers.

 - (What is used for transformation: Hive; SQL: Impala)

 ### 3. What is Spark, what is MapReduce, and how does it work with respect to the Map Frameworks.

 ### 4. What is massively parallel processing?

 ### 5. Distributed Computing:
-How does SPARK framework work, how does it relate to the Big Data environment
+How does SPARK framework work, how does it relate to the Big Data environment.

 ### 6. Visualizations
 No questions on Tableau, but questions about data visualization

 ### 7. Distributed - Virtualization
 How do virtual machines work, how can you carve out a physical machine into multiple machines

 ### 8. Parallel Computing & GPU Computing
 No questions on nVidia CUDA, etc. Must understand how they are different from previous iterations.